Challenge Facility for Civil Society

 Applicants are encouraged to carefully examine and follow the guidelines, application form and instructions that are available on this website.

 The deadline to submit applications is 15 February 2014.

 With best wishes,

 Dr Lucica Ditiu, Executive Secretary of the Stop TB Partnership

 In This Section

-The Selection Committee will meet 8-11 April and the results will be announced here at the end of April.
+The Selection Committee met 8-11 April and the results will be announced here at the end of May.